arm2arm/files_latexeditor/README.md

 files_latexeditor
 =================

-File Latex Editor/compiler APP for OwnCloud 5.x and above
+File Latex Editor/compiler APP for OwnCloud 6.x

 change log
 =================
+12.02.2014
+OC6 branch started.

 30.11.2013
 compatibility with OC5
 If a shared directory contains a tex file, friends can compile.